 Searching “RHD” or “right-hand drive” on Autotrader yields a ton of Wranglers for sale, both new and used.
 Here’s a white one with seat heaters at a Jeep dealer in a rural area between Milwaukee and Madison, Wisconsin.
 Or rural carriers on a budget can find a used one such as this silver previous-generation Wrangler with a mail-storage tray in place of the (left-side) passenger’s seat at a Jeep dealer a couple of hours outside Kansas City in Missouri.

 Resale value on RHD Wranglers seems to tank after a while, partly because the vehicles tend to have a lot of miles on their odometers.
 Here’s a white 2013 Wrangler Sport for less than $16,000.
 Even with an equivalent 186,000-mile odometer reading, a left-hand-drive version would go for a few thousand more.
-Then again, driving a right-hand-drive vehicle on American roads is rather inconvenient, so maybe it’s best to leave these quirky Jeeps to those who really need them.
+Then again, driving a right-hand-drive vehicle on American roads is rather inconvenient, so maybe it’s best to leave these quirky and cheap Jeep Wranglers for sale to those who really need them.
 See Jeep Wrangler models for sale